ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/1_DowloadingGameMaker.md

 ![](../../images/pong/register.gif)

 1. In your browser navigate to https://yoyogames.com
-1. Click "Get Started"
+1. Under the "GameMaker" dropdown select "Pricing"
-1. Under "Free Trial", select "Register"
+1. Under the "Free" tier select "Start Now, It's Free!"
 1. Continue registration process (setup account, verify email, etc.)

 ## Product Options

 At the moment there are 4 categories of Game Maker products to choose from

-* **Free Trial**: 30 Trial, this includes full Game Maker functionality, except you won't be able to create executables (so your friends won't be able to play your games unless they also have game maker)
+* **Free**: This gives you access to all features in Game Maker, let's you test your games from Game Maker.
+But if you want to export the game and share it with your friends, then GXC is your only option for the free version
-* **Desktop**: Export executables for Mac or Windows
+* **Creator**: Exports to Mac + Windows ( + everything from previous tiers )
-* **Developer**: Export executables for Desktop (which combines windows, mac, and ubuntu), Web, UWP, or Mobile (which includes android and iOS)
+* **Indie**:  Exports to Android + iOS exports ( + everything from previous tiers )
-* **Console**: Export executables for Playstation, Xbox, or Switch.
-This also has an option for Ultimate edition, which includes all platforms
+* **Enterprise**: Exports to everything GameMaker supports, including Playstation, XBox, and Switch

-For this course, I recommend starting with **Free Trial**, and then, if you're interested, purchasing one of the **Desktop** options when your trial ends.
-From there you can expand further if you're interested in making a game for a particular platform
+For this course, I recommend starting with **Free**, and then upgrade to one of the other tiers if you want to export to a specific platform

 ## Download